What is the Epic Score?

 A few things to keep in mind when reading Epic Scores:

 - Higher isn't always better for your skill level.
 A 95-scoring big-wave destination in February may be the worst choice for a beginner surfer.
-Always cross-reference the score with the Experience Level Guide on each destination page.
+Always cross-reference the score with the experience level context on each destination page.

-- Use the month-by-month chart to find adjacent windows.
-If your dates score 65, check adjacent months — you may find that shifting a week earlier or later moves you into an 85-scoring window.
+- Use the month-by-month breakdown to find your window.
+If your travel dates score 65, check adjacent months — shifting a week earlier or later can sometimes move you into significantly better conditions.

 Ready to Find Your Epic Trip?